datacenter/ansible-role-aci-model/README.md

 #### The alternative filter plugin
 The alternative filter *aci_listify2* (file: *plugins/filter/aci2.py*) is installed in the same manner as the original filter.
 It provides the following enhancements:

-* Data structure need not be an alternating tree of dict/list.
-The tree may contain lists/dicts in any order.
+* Instances of objects can be organized in lists (as in the original filter) or dicts (new).
 * You can append a regex to each key so that only key values that match the regex will appear in the output.
 * This is documented in the file *plugins/filter/aci2.py* itself.